OTHER INTERESTING STEP-UP DEVICES

 These spring suspensions could also be used to good effect for supporting CD players.
 I have heard significant improvements in sound stage and even tonal balance after a friend of mine put a set of these suspensions to support his Marantz CD7, which build quality is already rather exemplary.
 It should be noted that however the spring suspensions must be carefully placed so that all three individual suspension is subject to a similar loading (which could be verified using a spirit level).
 Loyalty Sound offers different spring ratings (140 lb, 70 lb and 40 lb) for the suspensions.
 The suspensions I used for the MCP33 are of 40 lb rating.
 The spring suspensions, just slightly cheaper than the Goldmund cones, are quite expensive however."

 Personal Notes- This letter almost seemed like an advertisement for "Loyalty Sound", but this reader is most likely unaffiliated with them, and he could be right, so I'm requesting feedback about these "springs" from any reader who has first hand experience with them.
-Also, despite this reader's judgement, I still feel that Herbie's Tube Dampers are a requirement for the 6DJ8s used in this unit.
+Also, despite this reader's judgment, I still feel that Herbie's Tube Dampers are a requirement for the 6DJ8s used in this unit.

 The Classe was the finest solid-state "head amplifier" ever made (until the ZYX CPP-1 above).
 It was beautifully built, it weighed 35 lbs., and it even had a separate, heavy-duty power supply.
-The majority of phono-stages and step-ups of today are literally like toys compared to it.
+The majority of phono stages and step-ups of today are literally like toys compared to it.
 It had some (potential noise) problems with set-up when it came out because of the cables of its day, but that shouldn't be a problem now.

 The sonics can be described as very clean, detailed and dynamic.
 It still had some transistor problems (some dryness, darkness and hardness), but they were more subtle than any other solid-state model.
 TAS, in its review (Issue 34), also mentioned some soundstage anomalies.
 I didn't find them to be a serious problem.
 It's a shame that no one today makes a modern, improved equivalent of this component.